dojo/docs/developer/design/bootstrap.rst

   <script type="text/javascript" src="path/to/dojo.js" data-dojo-config="async:1">
   </script>

-The loader must remain in synchronous mode to faithfully implement the v1.x synchronous API (dojo.require, dojo.provide, et al).
+The loader must remain in synchronous mode to faithfully implement the v1.x synchronous loader API (dojo.require, dojo.provide, et al).
 However, it is possible to execute the v1.x synchronous API asynchronously, so long as the modules do not relay on dojo.require'd modules during definition.
 Consider the following example or the hypothetical module "multiplication":

 .. code-block :: javascript